 with all the information about organizing your own edition of the Generation Games.

-The first edition of the Generation Games took place in Rotterdam, the Netherlands on 23 June 2012, the International Olympic Day.
+The Previous edition of the Generation Games took place in Rotterdam, the Netherlands on 23 June 2012, the International Olympic Day.
 The result was a great atmosphere in the city with enthusiastic generation teams.

 The three aspects of Olympism –friendship, respect and excellence- were demonstrated in the city centre.
 Famous athletes, including former Olympic medallists were present and gave exciting demonstrations.
 The event fitted in well with the ‘European Year for Active Aging and Solidarity between Generations 2012’.